-- A. Administer and enforce the SGA Constitution, its by-laws, and student senate statutes. - B. Appoint committee chairpersons and committee members, and make a recommendation for the removal of a committee chairperson or committee member. - Instruct and require reports from executive officers and committee chairs - Call and preside over bi-monthly meetings of the SGA and the Executive Branch. - E. Make recommendations for legislation to the Student Senate. - F. Serve, or appoint a member of the elected body of the SGA to serve, on the Discipline Committee, Student Activities Advisory Committee, and other appropriate institutional committees. - G. Keep regular, posted SGA office hours three (3) to five (5) hours a week - approved by the SGA Advisor or Assistant Dean for Student Affairs - Have only membership status in other Calhoun clubs or organizations. - Serve in all other proper and necessary capacities as assigned by the SGA Advisor or Assistant Dean for Student Affairs.
+- A. Administer and enforce the SGA Constitution, its by-laws, and student senate statutes. - B. Appoint committee chairpersons and committee members, and make a recommendation for the removal of a committee chairperson or committee member. - Instruct and require reports from executive officers and committee chairs. - Call and preside over bi-monthly meetings of the SGA and the Executive Branch. - E. Make recommendations for legislation to the Student Senate. - F. Serve, or appoint a member of the elected body of the SGA to serve, on the Discipline Committee, Student Activities Advisory Committee, and other appropriate institutional committees. - G. Keep regular, posted SGA office hours three (3) to five (5) hours a week - approved by the SGA Advisor or Assistant Dean for Student Affairs. - H. The President of SGA may not hold the Office of President in any other Calhoun Community College club or organizations. - Serve in all other proper and necessary capacities as assigned by the SGA Advisor or Assistant Dean for Student Affairs.

 Section 3a.
-Powers and Duties of the 1St Vice President
+Powers and Duties of the 1st Vice President

-- In the absence of the President, assume the powers and duties of the President. - B. In the event of the President's resignation or removal from office, assume the office of the President until the next regularly scheduled election. - C. Serve in an advisory capacity to all SGA committees and require weekly, written reports from committee chairs. - Keep regular, posted SGA office hours three (3) to five (5) hours a week - approved by SGA Advisor or Assistant Dean for Student Affairs. - E. Process correspondence for the SGA.
+- In the absence of the President, assume the powers and duties of the President. - B. In the event of the President's resignation or removal from office, assume the office of the President until the next regularly scheduled election. - C. Serve in an advisory capacity to all SGA committees and require weekly, written reports from committee chairs. - D. Keep regular, posted SGA office hours three (3) to five (5) hours a week - approved by SGA Advisor or Assistant Dean for Student Affairs. - E. Process correspondence for the SGA.